pixelbeasts/pixtools/README.md

 ## composite

-to composite one image over the other
+to composite one image over the other eg:

 ![back](assets/backgrounds/abstract-1-24x24.gif) x ![front](assets/icons/1322.gif)